-After you have been convicted and sentenced your last hope is the appeal process.
-Under this process, you may appeal your case to a higher court.
+After you have been convicted there is usually an the appeal process.
 However, you should understand that appeals are not simply another opportunity to argue your case, but rather they are for determining contested legal questions.
-Therefore, only your attorney will attend the appeals hearings.
+Therefore, it is important that you have a lawyer help you with this process.
 Appeals are not designed to allow you to challenge a jury's verdict, but rather to allow you to challenge the legality of particular things that happened at trail, such as rulings by the judge to allow certain evidence in.
 Usually, any major legal arguments that your attorney lost at the trial stage will be the subject of appeal.

 For more about the appeals process click here.

-VA Disability Compensation: If you are convicted of a felony and serve 60 or more days in prison your VA Disability Compensation will be reduced.
+- VA Disability Compensation: If you are convicted of a felony and serve 60 or more days in jail or prison your VA Disability Compensation will be reduced.
 If you have a rating of 20 percent or more, your compensation will be reduced to 10 percent.
-If you have a rating of 10 percent, your rating will be reduced to 5 percent.
-However, after you are released from prison your rating may be reinstated.
+If you have a rating of 10 percent, your rating will be reduced by half.
+However, after you are released from prison your compensation payments may be reinstated.
 It should also be noted that working in a halfway house, work release, or on parole does not count in the calculation of the 60 days and your benefits can continue.

-VA Pension: The VA Pension program provides income to qualifying low-income veterans.
-However, if you are convicted of a crime and serve 61 days or more in prison, the program will stop paying you benefits.
+- VA Pension: The VA Pension program provides income to qualifying low-income veterans.
+However, if you are convicted of a crime and serve 61 days or more in jail or prison, the program will stop paying you benefits.
 Once you are released you may reapply for the VA Pension.

-VA Medical Care: The VA will not remove your right to medical care just because you have been convicted of a crime.
-However, while you are in prison you will only be able to receive medical care from the prison health care system because the VA may not provide healthcare services to a veteran while another government agency (the prison) has a duty to provide those services.
+- VA Medical Care: The VA will not remove your right to medical care just because you have been convicted of a crime.
+However, while you are incarcerated you will only be able to receive medical care from the jail or prison health care system because the VA may not provide healthcare services to a veteran while another government agency (the jail or prison) has a duty to provide those services.
 Thus, when you are released from prison, you will be able to continue to receive VA healthcare.

-VA Education Benefits: Education benefits are available to veterans serving prison time, but the type and amount of benefits will vary depending on the nature of your conviction.
-If you have been convicted of a felony, you may only receive education benefits for tuition and school supplies.
-However, if you are serving time for a non-felony, you may receive full education benefits.
+- VA Education Benefits: Education benefits are available to veterans serving prison time, but the type and amount of benefits will vary depending on the nature of your conviction.
+If you have been convicted of a felony, you may only receive education benefits for tuition, fees, and necessary books, equipment, and supplies.
+However, if you are serving time for a non-felony or you have been released to a halfway house, you may receive full education benefits.